H.L. Leonard: Personal life

-On September 28, 1858, Hiram Lewis Leonard married Elizabeth S. Head (1836–1916) in Bangor, Penobscot, Maine.
-They had a daughter, Annie Cora (1869–1959).
+On September 28, 1858, Hiram Lewis Leonard married Elizabeth S. Head in Bangor, Penobscot, Maine.
+They had a daughter.

 Death

 Leonard died in Central Valley, Orange, New York, on January 30, 1907.

 Contributions to fly fishing

 The shop under Leonard created proteges who went on to become rod making greats in their own right.
 Such names as Hiram Hawes, F.E.
 Thomas, E.W.
 Edwards, E.F.
 Payne, Fred Devine and George I. Varney all worked for Leonard.
 In 1875 H.L.
 Leonard patented the water-proof ferrule, and Leonard rods became among the first to be made on a commercial beveler.
 It was while working with employee Loman Hawes, that they first developed the "revolutionary" beveler.
 It allowed Leonard to dramatically increase production as well as increase the quality and consistency of his product.
 Before this time, fly rods varied greatly rod to rod.
 Manufacturing was difficult due to the imprecision of the tools available.
 With his new beveler, Leonard was able to hold tolerances to thousands of an inch.
 The series of measurements, known as 'tapers', he used as the templates for beveling his rods became standards for every rodmaker thereafter.